Caphaldor/MCDBot/README.md

 ## Contact & Information ##

 You can easily contact me (TNT Dragon) on Hive's Community Hub, linked below.
-Said Discord is also (currently) linked at the bottom of -stats commands, but you can disable it in settings.
+Said Discord is also (currently) linked at the bottom of -stats commands, but you can disable that in the settings.
-In those settings you can also change the automatic bot messages, swear filter and its exemptions as well as a few other things.

 ## Links ##